secoda/gitbook/integrations/productivity-tools/slack-connection/README.md

 # Slack

 Connecting your workspace to Slack allows you to receive notifications from Secoda regarding changes in your workspace and ask questions about your data directly from Slack.
-When using the Secoda integration for Slack you're agreeing to our [privacy-policy.md](../../../policies/privacy-policy.md "mention")and [terms-of-use.md](../../../policies/terms-of-use.md "mention").
+When using the Secoda integration for Slack you're agreeing to our [privacy-policy.md](../../../policies/privacy-policy.md "mention") and [terms-of-use.md](../../../policies/terms-of-use.md "mention").

 You can learn more about all of the capabilities of this integration here: [slack-user-guide.md](slack-user-guide.md "mention")